nintexplatform/nwc-solution-starter/docs/build.md

   - Support both SharePoint Online and SharePoint on-premises
   - Support SharePoint Online only.

-If you want to support both SharePoint Online and SharePoint on-premesis:
+### If you want to support both SharePoint Online and SharePoint on-premesis:
 1. Add your developer details.
 1. Configure your App Catalog location.
 1. Build your package.
 1. Install your package **and upload the additional supporting files**.
 See [Install your package](./install.md).

-If you plan to only support SharePoint online:
+### If you plan to only support SharePoint Online:
 1. Add your developer details.
 1. Configure the package for SharePoint Online only.
 1. Build your package.
 1. Install your package.
 You will not need to upload additional files.
 See [Install your package](./install.md).

 ## Add your developer details
 Before you build your package, add the details of your privacy policy, terms of use, and Microsoft Partner Network Id to the package details.